Fernsehturm Stuttgart

 Fernsehturm Stuttgart (Stuttgart TV Tower) is a 216.61 m telecommunications tower in Stuttgart, Germany.
-It was the first telecommunications tower in the world constructed from reinforced concrete, and it is the prototype for many such towers worldwide.
+It was the world's first telecommunications tower constructed from reinforced concrete, and is thus the original modernist architecture highrise needle tower with a "basket" atop that would be built worldwide in the following years.
 Although controversial at first, it quickly became a well known landmark of Stuttgart and a tourist attraction.

 Location

 The tower is located on the hill Hoher Bopser (elevation 483 meters) in the southern Stuttgart borough of Degerloch.
 From the observation decks there is a view of Stuttgart, from the forests and vineyards in and around Stuttgart to the Swabian Jura and the Black Forest.

+The Waldau-Stadion (Gazi-Stadion auf der Waldau) is located near the tower; games played there are often described as "under the TV tower" or "in the shade of the TV tower".

 History

 The tower's construction was controversial – critics opposed the new building method and its costs; a simple 200-meter antenna array would have cost just 200,000 DM.
 Construction began on 10 January 1954 and continued for 20 months.
 This made it the first telecom tower in the world built with reinforced concrete.
 The construction cost was 4.2 million DM.
 Revenues from visitors reached that sum within five years.
 The tower was placed in service on 5 February 1956 by Süddeutscher Rundfunk (today Südwestrundfunk – SWR).
 It was part of the German state visit of Queen Elizabeth II of the United Kingdom in May 1965.

 The tower reached its current height of 216.61 m after the antenna was extended from October 1965 to December 1965.